-In a paper published in the Journal of the American College of Cardiology by Marialaura Bonaccio, Ph.D., the research team examined the effects of a typical Meditteranean diet that includes chili peppers on mortality and overall health.
+In a paper published in the Journal of the American College of Cardiology, Marialaura Bonaccio, Ph.D., and colleagues examined the effects of a typical Meditteranean diet that includes chili peppers on mortality and overall health.
 This cohort study included 22,811 men and women enrolled in the Moli-sani Study.

 Typical of these types of studies, consumption of chili peppers was determined by a diary in which the participants indicated their consumption of the food.
 The researchers then categorized the groups as none/rare consumption, up to 2 times/week, >2 to ≤4 times/week, and >4 times/week.